Get started

 Csound syntax

-All Csound code is case sensitive.
-That means upper-case letters are not the same as lower-case letters.
-Presented below is the typical document structure for a single unified Csound file.
-All Csound source code is made up of several sections which are defined in XML type tags.
-The most important sections are the CsInstruments and CsScore sections.
-Simply put, CsInstruments defines how our instruments will sound, while CsScore defines when and how long they will sound.
+We write Csound code in a text file with XML type tags.
+The most important sections are the <CsInstruments> and <CsScore> sections.
+Simply put, <CsInstruments> defines how our instruments will sound, while <CsScore> defines when and how long they will sound.
 Presented below is the typical document structures for a single unified Csound file.

 <CsoundSynthesizer>